 - 1. A statement which designates that the policy and procedures apply to all CIAC-controlled activities sponsored by the school and that participation in high school athletics is a privilege and not a right. - 2.
 A statement that alcohol, stimulants, street drugs (including but not limited to marijuana, heroin, and cocaine) are addressed by the policy and procedures. - 3.
 A statement that anabolic steroids, hormones and analogues, diuretics, and other performance enhancing substances are addressed by the policy and procedures and that the CIAC may impose sanctions beyond those applied by the LEA for use of these substances by athletes. - 4.
-A statement that the school shall provide preventive and intervention educational programs for its student-athletes.

-- 5. A statement which describes the types of prevention and intervention programs required for studentathletes prior to and during the sports season. - 6.
-A statement which indicates which job functions in the school are responsible for the administration/enforcement/monitoring of the policy or regulations.
+A statement that the school shall provide preventive and intervention educational programs for its student-athletes. - 5.
+A statement which describes the types of prevention and intervention programs required for studentathletes prior to and during the sports season. - 6.
+A statement which indicates which job functions in the school are responsible for the administration/ enforcement/monitoring of the policy or regulations.
 (Principal, assistant principal, teacher, guidance, health personnel) - 7.
 A statement which outlines the methods to be employed to ensure that all athletes and their parents are fully apprised of the policy and procedures.

-The policy submitted by each school will be placed on file and available to CIAC sports committees, CIAC Eligibility Committee, CIAC Eligibility Review Board, CIAC Board of Control, news media, and public in general.
+This policy must be submitted to the CIAC upon request and will be made available to CIAC sports committees, CIAC Eligibility Committee, CIAC Eligibility Review Board, CIAC Board of Control, news media, and public in general.

 4.12.F.
-FOOD SUPPLEMENTS INCLUDING CREATINE
+SUPPLEMENTS

-The CIAC fully endorses the policies of the National Federation of State High School Associations regarding the use of food supplements by athletes.
+The CIAC fully endorses the policies of the National Federation of State High School Associations regarding the use of supplements by athletes.